software-mansion/starknet.py/docs/guide/using_existing_contracts.rst

 Starknet.py requires you to specify amount of Wei (for V1 transaction) or Fri (for V3 transaction) you are willing to pay when executing either :meth:`~ContractFunction.invoke_v1` or :meth:`~ContractFunction.invoke_v3` transactions.
+Alternatively, you can estimate fee automatically, as described in the :ref:`automatic-fee-estimation` section below.

 .. code-block:: python